idibidiart/react-native-responsive-grid/README.md

 ### _Consistency, Repeatability, Nestability_

 To keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children.
 They must be wrapped in a Column inside the row) and Columns may not contain other columns as children.
 They must be wrapped in a Row inside the column.
 The "grid" construct has been redued to its essence here, which is a composition of Rows and Columns.
-We can even generate fractal shapes starting with a binary matrix and using recursive replication.

-### _Dynamic Structure_
+### _Predictable Dynamic Layout_

 Being able to readt to layout changes, including changes due to device rotation (for apps that allow it), is a key aspect of responsive design.
 This grid is designed to enable dynamic response to layout changes (see the demos at the start of this Readme)

-Columns have `position: 'relative'` enforced by design to keep columns within the layout flow.
-They can be moved about within their parent row using margins and/or offsets.
-They can be made to overlap within the row using negative offsets, or across rows using negative margins.
-The intent is to allow movement of columns without taking the columns out of the layout flow.
-This is required to be able to react to layout changes.
-Rows, on the other hand, have `position: 'relative'` by default but can also be positioned absolutely.
+Columns and Rows have `position: 'relative'` enforced by design to keep them within the layout flow.
+Each can be moved about within their parent Row and Column, respectively, using top and bottom margins and/or offsets.
+They can be made to overlap within the row using a negative offset, and overlap across rows using a negative top margin.
+The intent is to allow movement of rows and columns without taking them out of the layout flow.
+This is required to work around a Flexbox layout spec glitch/deviation in React Native and to react to make reaction to layout change more predictable.

-If you'd like to build apps that respond to layout changes (due to device oriehtation and aspect ratio changes or any change in the computed or explicit width of the column), all responsive Columns must be contained in a Row.
+Elements, including Column elements, must be wapped in a Row in order for the grid to react to layout changes in those elements, including their mounting, un-mounting and re-mounting.
+You can decide where the re-rendering happens in the component subtree by placing the `layoutEvent` prop at the desired Row node (see layoutEvent demo markup in Introduction.)

 ## Terms: